 The Proper Approach to Revelation

 Jesus Christ is revealed, or manifested, by His righteous acts.
-This occurs on two levels: individual and corporate.
-Both are the result of God’s plan, whether our view focuses on the personal or the historical works of God in the big picture.
-The New Covenant is the most prominent promise of God, first to individuals and later to the corporate body, to intervene in the earth in order to accomplish His plan, which He purposed from the beginning.
+This occurs on two levels: personal and universal.
+Both are the result of God’s plan, whether our view focuses on the personal or the historical works of God.
+The New Covenant is the most prominent promise of God to intervene in the earth in order to accomplish His plan, which He purposed from the beginning.

 The precise nature of God’s promise is seen in Deut.
 29:10-15, where He vowed to make all men His people and to be their God.
 Such a promise necessitates divine intervention by an act of a sovereign God.
-Such a divine act demands a response from men, but God’s grace is seen as the cause, not as the effect of men’s response.
-Men resist, but in the end God’s will prevails.
+Such an act, though it demands a response from men, is not dependent upon men’s response to be effective.
 In fact, the promise of God is a test of will to see whose will is stronger.

 In the end, then, we see God’s goal accomplished, first in Rev. 5:13, where all of creation honors Christ as King, and secondly in Rev. 15:3, 4 in the Song of Moses and the Song of the Lamb.